 The CFL Canadian Amateur draft is a seven-round entry draft for Nationals into the CFL.
 The draft is held in early May each year.
 Draft selection order is determined by the finish order (waiver priority order) of the previous year and draft selections are allowed to be traded among teams.
 Currently, with nine teams and in a normal year, 63 players are selected in the draft.
 The full rules of the amateur and supplemental drafts are found in Section 6 of the CFL By-laws.
 (International players are not eligible for the draft, and rights to new International players is handled by the negotiation list).

 In 2013, the draft was expanded to seven rounds and the Ottawa franchise set to launch for the 2014 season was allowed selections in the last position of the first four rounds of redshirted NCAA players.
 Ottawa participated in the draft fully in 2014 with the first selection in each round as laid out in the agreement to stock the expansion team.
+From 1997 to 2012 the draft consisted of six rounds, with 2002 the exception, with a one-pick bonus round granted to the Ottawa Renegades.
+Previously, the draft operated with seven to ten rounds back to the 1970's.

 Draft eligibility of players who have had a CADP violation or have tested positive for a banned substance under the CFL drug policy was clarified in 2016.
 Non-draft eligible players also face restrictions on signing a CFL contract after positive drug tests.
 New eligibility rules were announced in Sept.
 2013 effective for the 2014 draft year.
 The changes made clarified the eligibility year for CIS players and eliminated the "red-shirt junior" draft of NCAA and NAIA players, making them eligible for the draft only after their senior season of college eligibility.